Robust Optimal Control for Nonlinear Systems with Parametric Uncertainties via System Level Synthesis: Robust nonlinear optimal control via SLS

 This feedback allows us to derive the closed-loop error dynamics of~\eqref{eq:error_uncertain_LTV} as

 Ensuring robust constraint satisfaction requires tight bounds on the lumped disturbance $\E$.
 However, obtaining such bounds can be challenging due to the dependence of $\E$ on the realized state $\Delta \tilde \X$ and input $\Delta \tilde \U$.
-To address this issue, we employ an over-approximation technique that utilizes a filtered disturbance set optimized online~\cite{Chen2022RobustSynthesis}.
+To address this issue, we employ an over-approximation technique that {utilizes an additional decision variable}: a filtered disturbance set~\cite{Chen2022RobustSynthesis}.
 Therefore, we focus on the related \ac{LTV} system

 with the unit noise $\tilde \W_k \in \B^\nx$, and the filter